-In learning from and listening to the participants in this year's Humanities and Belief workshop, I've come to understand the call I've received to pursue and sustain a life as a scholar of faith as a call to live in thick water.
-Over the past few years I've tended to erode my own religious identity, declaring myself as being ostensibly "faithful" to Christ but more concerned with the unavoidable un-truths and imperfections of the Church of Jesus Christ of Latter-day Saints as an institution.
-Yet because of Melville's oysters, I cannot deny that, when it comes to the Church and my place in it, I feel a call to be in it.
+In learning from and listening to the participants in this year's Humanities and Belief workshop, I've come to understand the call I've received to pursue and sustain a life as a scholar of faith as a Brackish water where the Columbia River meets the Pacific Ocean near Vancouver call to live in thick water.
+Over the past few years I've tended to erode my own religious identity, declaring myself as being ostensibly "faithful" to Christ but more concerned with the unavoidable untruths and imperfections of the Church of Jesus Christ of Latter-day Saints as an institution.
+Yet because of Melville's oysters, I cannot deny that, when it comes to the Church and my place in it,

+I feel a call to be in it.